Updated on: November 12, 2024

 Read the full Proton VPN review

-4. Windscribe — Great Free VPN for Streaming With Many Server Locations
+🥉3.
+Windscribe — Great Free VPN for Streaming on Linux

 Windscribe allows streaming on its free plan and works reliably with top streaming services, so it’s a good option if you need a Linux VPN for streaming content on Netflix, Disney+, and Amazon Prime.
 Plus, the free plan gives you access to servers in 10+ countries, including the US, the UK, the Netherlands, and Hong Kong — which is more than what you’ll get with most free plans.

-I really like that its free plan provides up to 15 GB of data per month (2 GB by default, 10 GB if you verify your email address, and 5 GB more by tweeting), which is enough for about 15 hours of streaming.
-Plus, it’s the only free VPN on this list that allows unlimited simultaneous connections, so you can install it on all of your devices.
+However, its free plan provides only up to 15 GB of data per month (2 GB by default, 10 GB if you verify your email address, and 5 GB more by tweeting), which is enough for about 15 hours of streaming.
+That said, it’s the only free VPN on this list that allows unlimited simultaneous connections, so you can install it on all of your devices.

 Windscribe has great Linux support.
 Its Linux app features a GUI, and it’s compatible with major Linux distros such as Ubuntu, Fedora, Debian, and Arch.
 That said, I still think ExpressVPN’s app is more user-friendly.